 5. Hire Trustworthy Experts

 Many of the people working for your company, including Certified Fraud Examiners (CFE), Certified Public Accountants (CPA), and CPAs who are Certified in Fraud Forensics (CFF) can all play important roles in establishing antifraud policies and procedures.
 However, not all of these experts have the experience or the reputation for providing the service that is best for your needs.
 When hiring accountants, fraud examiners, and other expert professionals who will have access to sensitive company information such as bank account numbers, it is critical to ensure these firms or individuals have reputations built on quality service and trustworthiness.
-This way, you can feel confident that your forensic analyses, basic financial and business consultations, and internal control audits are thorough, and your information will never be compromised.
+This way, you can feel confident that your forensic analyses, basic financial consulting services, and internal control audits are thorough, and your information will never be compromised.

 6. Live the Corporate Culture